mdyzma/mdyzma.github.io/about.md

 In 2015, [**GMV Aerospace**][gmv] hired me and I had the chance to work in very exciting and promising field - space projects.
 I maintained and developed software for ESA data processing centers.

-I'm currently living in Warsaw, Poland and working in [**GMV Aerospace**][gmv], developing softwre responsible for data processing from several satelites launched as a part of Living Planet Programm, a Euoropean Space Agency initiative dedicated to observe Earth from space and provide research data about Earth's atmosphere, magnetic field and photosythesis on the surface of the planet.
+I'm currently living in Warsaw, Poland and working in [**GMV Aerospace**][gmv], developing software responsible for data processing from several satelites launched as a part of Living Planet Programm.
+It is a Euoropean Space Agency initiative dedicated to observe Earth from space and provide research data about Earth's atmosphere, magnetic field, photosythesis and many more aspects of the planet's status.
 Please visit [**Living Planet**][living-planet] for details.

 Here I am.
-Scientific background, author of many peer reviewed papers on biology, mathematical mmodels and bioinformatics with corporate, large software house, experience in one.
+Scientific background, author of many peer reviewed papers on biology, mathematical modelling and bioinformatics combined with corporate, large software house, experience in one.

 From time to time I write stuff on [Twitter][tw] and throw some code on [GitHub][gh].